bolorino/theatrewp/README.txt

 * Open to improvements and suggestions

 === ToDo ===
-* Auto build of custom post permalinks
 * Plugin setup
 * Management of Press Releases
 * Management of Sponsors per Show
-* Dynamic filters to the upcoming Performances list
 * Translation into other languages

 === Notes for developers/designers ===